 Womble's other works consist of two novels, A CRACK IN THE WALL and GUNS OF AVA.
 In 2000, she won the Broadway showcase in Manhattan, NY with an excerpt of A CRACK IN THE WALL", and went on to pitch to Hollywood producers in Santa Fe, New Mexico.
 Brenda's short screenplay, TWO LETTERS (the Ken Dula Story) was filmed as a short documentary and was published in the required textbook of Arts and Humanities for college undergrads.
-A partial publication of GUNS of AVA, a creative nonfiction was recently published and made available for faculty and staff at the Arts and Humanities' celebration of NCCU's first female chancellor, Dr. Saunders-White, 2014.
+A publication of GUNS of AVA, a creative nonfiction, was recently published and made available for faculty and staff at the Arts and Humanities' celebration of NCCU's first female chancellor, Dr. Saunders-White, 2014.
+In 2016, Womble produced and directed the stage play version of "Guns of Ava" with a demand for an encore performance.
 Womble has appeared on ABC for a local news special, in Endeavors (a UNC, Chapel Hill campus magazine), local newspapers and local TV talk shows for her acting and stage plays.
 She's co-founder of Duboast Entertainment Productions, a company seeking and promoting new talent in the Arts, and part owner of Veteran Impressive Profiles, an organization helping military veterans.

 She loves teaching and says her students inspire her creativity.
 "I love the classroom.
 If I've helped one student, I've helped the world."

-Womble enjoys traveling, interior decorating, and a quiet place to write.
+Womble enjoys traveling.
+Her abroad travels include: Barcelona, Spain; Villefrance, France; Rome, Itlay; London, England; Aruba; Kuwait City, Kuwait; Dubai, and several islands.
+She likes interior decorating, and a quiet place to write.
 "I'm in heaven at a small cafe with a cup of coffee and a huge chocolate chip cookie," says Womble.
 "That's the perfect setting for my creativity to explode.
-As a screenwriter, she is currently the Casting Director and Script Editor for an upcoming movie entitled "There's My Angel"-- produced and directed by Willie Hodges, owner of Meko Film/Video Production Company.
+As a screenwriter, she is currently the Casting Director and Associate Producer for an upcoming movie entitled "There's My Angel"-- produced and directed by Willie Hodges, owner of Meko Film/Video Production Company.

-Womble has one child, Dedrick, who followed in her footsteps and teaches at the American University School of Kuwait.
-He lives with his wife, Kimberly and Womble's adorable first-born granddaughter, Syndi Kai.
+As a divorcee, Womble has a son who followed in her footsteps and teaches at the American University School of Kuwait.
+He lives with his wife and Womble's adorable first-born granddaughter.
 Womble resides in Chapel Hill, NC.